gongcaiwang/feedforward_feedback/README.md

 # feedforward_feedback

-this repo corresponds the speech decoding framework corresponding to the paper "Distributed Feedforward and Feedback Cortical Processing Supports Human Speech Production" https://www.biorxiv.org/content/10.1101/2021.12.06.471521v1.
+this repo corresponds the speech decoding framework in the paper "Distributed Feedforward and Feedback Cortical Processing Supports Human Speech Production" https://www.biorxiv.org/content/10.1101/2021.12.06.471521v1.
 ## speech decoding
 "speech_decoding/" folder is for speech decoding model trainig and testing.
 Please refer to "speech_decoding/README.md" for more details.